actuallyrizzn/smcp-imap-smtp/docs/PROJECT_PLAN.md

 This project aims to create comprehensive command-line tools for IMAP (email reading) and SMTP (email sending) that can be wrapped by UCW (Universal Command Wrapper) to become SMCP plugins.
 This approach simplifies development by building standard CLI tools that UCW can automatically convert into SMCP-compatible plugins, eliminating the need for full SMCP server integration during development and testing.

+**Key Insights**:
-**Key Insight**: We don't need to build full SMCP plugins directly.
+1. **UCW-Based Approach**: We don't need to build full SMCP plugins directly.
 Instead, we build well-structured CLI tools that UCW can wrap, making them instantly usable as SMCP plugins.
+2. **Single Python Implementation**: Build **one cross-platform Python implementation** - no platform-specific builds, no compiled binaries, no Windows/Linux split.
+Python scripts are the natural substrate for UCW and SMCP, and they run everywhere SanctumOS agents need to run (Windows dev workstations, Linux ARM backpacks, remote servers, etc.).

 ## Project Goals